 A whole lot of companies get hacked, and they don’t do a whole lot about it.

-Here are some major sectors targeted by hackers and the reasons behind their leaky security.
+Will executives ever learn?
+We don’t know.
+But here are some major sectors targeted by hackers and the reasons behind their leaky security.

 No organization is above hacking

 The information you give Facebook and Target is more than enough for your identity to be snatched.
 However, you can’t always protect yourself by choosing other places to shop or avoiding social media.